-Columbia, Canada and the store/release cover at Kidston gold mine respectively.
-A storm event at Equity Silver with a return of approximately 200 years caused a slump to occur in an over-steepened region of the cover (Figure 6).
+Erosion is a failure mechanism that may destroy the integrity of any cover.
+Figures 6 and 7 illustrate erosional damage of the barrier cover at the Equity Silver mine and the store/release cover at Kidston gold mine respectively.
+A storm event at the Equity Silver with a return of approximately 200 years caused a slump to occur in an over-steepened region of the cover (Figure 6).
 Fortunately, this minor failure occurred in an isolated over-steepened section of the cover, and was readily repaired.
 The erosional gully shown at the Kidston site occurred in a non-vegetated section of a test cover during a typical summer storm.
-While minor failures were easily remedied at the Equity and Kidston sites, they illustrate the type of damage that may occur in full-scale cover systems that are not properly designed.
+While minor failures were easily remedied at the Equity and Kidston sites, they illustrate the type of damage that may occur at full scale cover systems that are not properly designed.
 In general, the threat of severe erosion is considered of greatest risk to store/release cover systems on side slopes or where run-off may converge.
 This may be attributed to three key factors.
-Firstly, store/release covers are placed as loose, lowdensity materials.
+Firstly, store/release covers are placed as loose, low-density materials.
 Secondly, the vegetative canopy is often stressed due to lack of rainfall and thus the surface of the cover becomes exposed and susceptible to erosion.
 Finally, the nature of semi-arid climate systems generally produces high intensity storms.